NatPRoach/conduit/README.md

   Consensus Collapsing:
     -m, --score-matrix <path>
-        Provide an alternative scoring matrix to use in partial order alignment -d, --isoform-delta (35)
+        Provide an alternative scoring matrix to use in partial order alignment Example formatting for the score matrix can be found at poaV2/myNUC3.4.4.mat -d, --isoform-delta (35)
         Maximum indel size to be 'corrected', beyond this size a new isoform is declared.
 Must be between 0 and 255 -e, --ends-delta (35)